Domeis/CV/README.md

 #### Research Experiences <br>

-2016 		   <br>
+<b> 2016 </b> 		   <br>

 Distinguished Scholars Program (Advisor: Shannon Layman, Ph.D.) <br>
 Department of Psychology, University of Texas at Arlington <br>
-		•	Designed and conducted experiments for Honors Thesis Project, <br> “Comfort in Music: Effect of Music on the Need for Cognitive Closure”  <br>
+> • Designed and conducted experiment for Honors Thesis Project, “Comfort in Music: Effect of Music on the Need for Cognitive Closure”

-		•	Poster Presentation at ACES Symposium (Annual Celebration of Excellence by Students) at University of Texas at Arlington  <br>
+> • Poster Presentation at ACES Symposium (Annual Celebration of Excellence by Students) at University of Texas at Arlington

-2014 to 16’ <br>
+<b> 2014 to 16’ </b> <br>
 	Undergraduate Research Assistant <br>
         Cognitive Neuroscience of Memory Lab (PI: Heekyoung Park, Ph.D.) <br>
 	Department of Psychology, University of Texas at Arlington <br>
-		•	Ran participants, piloted studies, and participated in lab meetings <br>
+> • Ran participants, piloted studies, and participated in lab meetings

-		•	Gained experience in tDCS machine <br>
+> • Experience in tDCS

 ***